 Our contribution is to use the VEC model with time-varying parameters and stochastic volatility following Koop et al. (2011).
 We consider the possibility of time-varying cointegration, which the literature do not study.
-In addition, we seek to cover a cryptocurrency Ethereum that has been less studied than Bitcoin and therefore we can bring reflections on it.
+In addition, we seek to cover a cryptocurrency that has also been less studied and therefore we can bring reflections on it that is Ethereum, instead of Bitcoin.